zhikaiong2001/tp/docs/UserGuide.md

   * The local-part should only contain alphanumeric characters and the special characters (+_.-), excluding the parentheses.
 The local-part may not start or end with any special characters.
   * This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.
    The domain name must:
-    - End with a domain label at least 2 characters long
+    - End with a domain label at least 2 characters long.
-    - Have each domain label start and end with alphanumeric characters
+    - Have each domain label start and end with alphanumeric characters.
     - Have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

 **Notes**: